michael-roger/KebabCase/README.md

 When deployed, it lives at: https://miniproject-2024.ue.r.appspot.com/

+The database lives at Google Cloud and uses CloudSQL.

 ## Checkstyle Results
 Checkstyle results are updated on each push to the "main" branch.
 You can see the latest results in checkstyle-results.txt